RyanSelesnik/A-Framework-for-Robot-Autonomy/README.md

   - `resolution`: Represents the resolution of the grid points in the raster map, in meters.
 Smaller values result in a finer map but require more memory.
 The minimum should not be lower than 0.1.
   - `obstacles_inflation`: Represents the expansion size of the obstacle, in meters.
 It is recommended to set it at least 1.5 times the radius of the aircraft (including the propeller), but not more than 4 times the `resolution`.
 If the wheelbase of the aircraft is larger, please increase the `resolution`.
 - **Navigate to the route `src/realflight_modules/px4ctrl/config/ctrl_param_fpv.yaml`**
-  - `mass`: Actual weight of the drone.
+  - `mass`: Actual weight of the robot.
-  - `hover_percent`: The hovering throttle of the drone.
+  - `hover_percent`: The hovering throttle of the robot.
 It can be viewed through px4log.
 For details, please refer to the [document](https://www.bookstack.cn/read/px4-user-guide/zh-log-flight_review.md).
-If your drone is the same as the course, keep this at 0.3.
+If your robot is the same as the course, keep this at 0.3.
 If the power configuration, weight, or wheelbase is changed, please adjust this parameter.
 Otherwise, automatic takeoff may fail or there may be significant overshoot.
   - `gain/Kp,Kv`: P and I values of the PID controller.
 Generally, no major changes are required.
 If overshoot occurs, please adjust them appropriately.
-If the drone responds slowly, please adjust them accordingly.
+If the robot responds slowly, please adjust them accordingly.
   - `rc_reverse`: No changes are required if using AT9S.
 If the flight direction of the aircraft is opposite to the direction of the joystick, modify this parameter.
 Change the value corresponding to the opposite channel to `true`.
 Please confirm the throttle before taking off:
     - Launch `roslaunch mavros px4.launch`.
     - Run `rostopic echo /mavros/rc/in`.